JHU-PL-Lab/www-fpse/lecture/functors.md

 * Code the `Make_set` functor above by putting it in the file, say file `simple_set.ml`
   - *and*, rename it `Make` so `Simple_set.Make (Float)`, for example, will make a `Simple_set`.
   - This reads better, we are "making a simple set"; libraries also use this naming standard.
-  - An `.mli` file cannot be a functor itself, so you have to do this if you want functors with file-based modules.
+  - An `.ml` file cannot be a functor itself, so you have to do this if you want functors with file-based modules.
 * To hide information, make a `simple_set.mli` file which lists the types of everything.
   - There is a specific naming convention on how to do this which is subtle.
   - We will review [set-example-functor.zip](../examples/set-example-functor.zip) which is our old set example redone as a functor.